The Differences Between Tamari Sauce and Soy Sauce?

 Which bottle should you pick up to add to your stir fry?

 So, do you need to own both Japanese and Chinese soy sauce?
 Unless you are gluten-intolerant and must use gluten-free tamari, I leave that choice up to you.
 At least now you know the difference between the two.
-And don't forget to ask for tamari the next time you go out for sushi!
+And remember to ask for tamari the next time you go out for sushi!

 Some of My Favorite Ingredients